abbioinfo/CyAnno/README.txt

 Usage: Running your own dataset
 -----------------------------------
-All the parameters discussed so far can be put within CyAnno.py file.
+All parameters discussed so far need to be set within the CyAnno.py file.
 Open this python script in any text editor (e.g. nano or gedit).
 In the editor, change the values of the argument of your choice.
 These arguments are defined as:

 ##### Mandatory ######
-handgatedFileinfo='example/Handgated.csv' 		## [Mandatory] hand-gated cells to be used for training LiveFileinfo= 'example/LivecellsTraining.csv'    	## [Mandatory] All Live cells of the samples used for handgating (i.e. training); these samples will also be labelled unlabelledDataset= 'example/Livecells.csv'    		## [Mandatory] All Live cells to be tested for annotation, i.e. for cell type identification relevantMarkers = ["0","1","2","3","4","5","6","7"] 	## [Mandatory] lineage markers used for hand-gated; based on column names in FCS/CSV file
+handgatedFileinfo='example/Handgated.csv' 		## [Mandatory] hand-gated cells to be used for training LiveFileinfo= 'example/LivecellsTraining.csv'    	## [Mandatory] All Live cells of the samples used for handgating (i.e. training) unlabelledDataset= 'example/Livecells.csv'    		## [Mandatory] All Live cells to be used for annotation, i.e. for cell type identification relevantMarkers = ["0","1","2","3","4","5","6","7"] 	## [Mandatory] lineage markers used for hand-gated; based on column names in FCS/CSV file
-outdir = 'MultCent' 					## [Mandatory when loadModel=False] any name of choice.
-If directory will hold saved session and labelled CSV file (*_labeld_expr.csv). loadSession = '' 					## [optional; valid only when loadModel=True] if user wants to reuse the previously built models/training then, put the name of directory having all the session files.
+outdir = 'MultCent' 					## [Mandatory when loadModel=False] user-defined directory name.
+After successfull execution of CyAnno, this directory would have session files (i.e models_ and others_) and labelled CSV file (*_labelled_expr.csv). loadSession = '' 					## [optional; valid only when loadModel=True] if the user wants to reuse the previously built models/training, the name of directory having all the session files needs to be provided here.

 ######### Optional #######
 threads = 20 			## (Int) number of available threads to use; set it to -1 if all available threads are to be used

-method = 'x'  			## e= ensemble (XGboost+MLP+SVM) ; x = XGboost ; m=Multi-layer-perceptron ; l = multi-LDA; b = best model from x/m/l for each cell type (may use diffferent model for different cell type )
+method = 'x'  			## e= ensemble (XGboost+MLP+SVM) ; x = XGboost ; m=Multi-layer-perceptron ; l = multi-LDA; b = best model from x/m/l for each cell type (may use different model for different cell types)

-loadModel = False  		## When you are using previously generated model you need to change this to 'True' and in the next parameter set the path of the CyAnno generated output folder.
+loadModel = False  		## When using previously generated models, this needs to be changed to 'True' and the path of the CyAnno generated output folder needs to be set in the loadSession parameter.

-postProbThresh=0.5  		## [0.0 to 1.0] Posterior Prob. threshold; if mLDA method is used then the recommended value is 0.4 else the default 0.5 should be good enough; for higher stringency increase this threshold with 1.0 is maximum
+postProbThresh=0.5  		## [0.0 to 1.0] Posterior Prob. threshold; if mLDA method is used then the recommended value is 0.4 else the default 0.5 should be appropriate; for higher stringency increase this threshold (maximum is 1.0)

 Findungated = True  		## Logical; if True then 'ungated' cells will be predicted.
-However, orignal sample ID (live cells) must be present in LiveFileinfo.
+However, original sample ID (live cells) must be present in LiveFileinfo.
-		    		## if False then any of ungated cells will not be CALCULATED in training/testing (aka model generation);  though they will be identified/labelled in the validation/unlabelled dataset
+		    		## if False then any of ungated cells will not be CALCULATED in training/testing (aka model generation);  though they will still be identified/labelled in the unlabeled dataset.
-	            		## [False] if you already have ungated popluation (as FCS/CSV file(s)) and you dont want the program to re-calculate the ungated cells then set it to False.
+	            		## [False] if you already have ungated population (as FCS/CSV file(s)) and you don’t want the program to re-calculate the ungated cells then set it to False.
+## Note: In most cases, this should remain set to True.
+If user already have them in training dataset, Ungated cells will not predicted for those samples.

-normalizeCell=True 		## Logical; if yes arcsine transformation with cofactor will we used to normalize both the handgated and unlabelled cell expression files.
+normalizeCell=True 		## Logical; if True arcsine transformation with cofactor (set in next parameter) will we used to normalize both the hand-gated and unlabeled cell expression files.

 cofactor=5.0 			## valid only when normalizecell == True; this is the cofactor for arcsin transformation of raw expression values.

 header = 'infer' 		## 'infer' or 'None' ; does all the input csv files (LiveFileinfo, unlabelledDataset and handgatedFileinfo) contain header. infer means 'yes' otherwise its None.

-nlandMarks = 10 		## number of landmarks cells you need from each cell type. [feault 10] good enough for most studies; higher values means nore neighbouring cells; improves training but reduce execution speed.
+nlandMarks = 10 		## number of landmarks cells you need from each cell type. [default 10] good enough for most studies; higher value means more neighbouring cells; improves training but reduce execution speed.

-cellCount = 20			## Minimum number of cells that should be present in the entire training dataset.
+cellCount = 20			## For a given cell type, the minimum number of cells that should be present in the entire training dataset.

-index_col = False 		## [False or 0; when CSV used instead of FCS] rownames in Marker expression csv file to be considered or not ; 0 means first column to use for rowname else use False; if you known that first column is marker expression value then set this to False
+index_col = False 		## [False or 0; when CSV used instead of FCS] rownames in Marker expression csv file to be considered or not ; 0 means first column will be used for rowname else use False; if the first column contains marker expression values then set this to False

-Warning: When using loadModel=True and loadSession='[path of directory with sessions]', any *_labeld_expr.csv file with same name will be replaced.
+Warning: When using loadModel=True and loadSession='[path of directory with sessions]', any *_labeld_expr.csv file with the same name will be overwritten.
 Make sure to backup these files.

-For more infor please refer the wiki page of https://github.com/abbioinfo/CyAnno
+For more info please refer to the wiki page of https://github.com/abbioinfo/CyAnno

 Important considerations
 ---------------------------------------
-live cells both unlabelled and labelled, as well as the handgated cells must have either raw values or normalized on same scale (e.g. bead normalized).
+Live cells, from both unlabeled and labelled datasets, as well as the hand-gated cells must have either raw values or normalized on same scale (e.g. bead normalized).
-example: if bead normalization is used before gating out live cells then that be done for all the FCS files (labelled/unlabelled).
+Example: if bead normalization is used before gating live cells then that needs to be done for all the FCS files (labeled/unlabeled).
 Also, after hand-gating cell types, these datasets must not be subjected to additional normalization.
 If your values are raw or bead normalized, then we recommend setting normalizeCell=True which will use cofactor=5.0 (set for CyTOF) for arcsine transformation of all the files used in CyAnno.